 Once everything balances, your will aquarium will regain its healthy state.
 You may want to allow your fish tank about 3-5 days to settle.

 If you feed your fish too much or too often, you risk getting cloudy aquarium water.
-Remember that the uneaten and decaying foods provide an ideal environment for the growth of bacteria.
-If you overfeed your fishes, the water cloudiness can result from food particles suspended/dissolved in the water or bacterial broth.
+Remember that uneaten and decaying foods provide an ideal environment for the growth of bacteria.
+If you overfeed your fish, the water cloudiness can result from food particles suspended/dissolved in the water or bacterial broth.